Insight-deviler/Notes-for-Agriculture/API.md

 	  }
 	 ]

-If you find difficulty in understanding contact us for guidance :v:
+For assistance contact us :v: